 POLICY

-It is the policy of the Alexandria/Arlington Regional Workforce Council (Council) to offer reasonable incentives to youth participants to encourage the youth to participate in and complete WIOA Title I activities.
+It is the policy of the Alexandria/Arlington Regional Workforce Council to offer reasonable incentives to youth participants to encourage the youth to participate in and complete WIOA Title I Youth activities.
 The justification and strategy for awarding incentive must be clearly defined in the youth’s case file.
 Any incentive award shall be made in a uniform and consistent way, and administered in a manner that ensures all participants receive equal rewards for equal achievement.

 For the purposes of this policy, the term “incentive” shall mean an inducement or reward intended to motivate achievement, progress, and attendance.
-The incentive must be directly linked to one of the allowable elements as listed in WIOA Title I or to the attainment of specific and measurable program outcome.
-All incentive awards are subject to the availability of WIOA funds and are not an entitlement.
+The incentive must be directly linked to one of the allowable elements as listed in WIOA Title I Youth and/or to the attainment of specific and measurable program outcome.
+All incentive awards are subject to the availability of WIOA Title I Youth funds and are these incentives are not an entitlement.

-Youth incentive award payments are limited to a lifetime amount of $3,500 maximum per eligible youth and documented in accordance with applicable WIOA regulations.
-Participants cannot receive multiple incentives payments for the same activity.
+Youth incentive award payments are limited to a lifetime amount of $2,500 per eligible youth and documented in accordance with applicable WIOA regulations.
+The lifetime amount may be extended to $4,000 per eligible youth through issuance of a waiver from the Council’s Executive Director.
+There must be extenuating circumstances for the waiver to be issued.
+All waivers issues must be reported to the Council by the Executive Director.

 Achievements eligible for an incentive include:

-Attain high school diploma;
+Attain high school diploma (incentive can only be offered once);

-Graduate an alternative school;
+Graduate an alternative school (incentive can only be offered once);

 Complete a GED test (incentive can be offered for each test completed);

-Career pathway exploration activities;
+Career pathway exploration activities, such as work experience (multiple incentives can be offered);

-Complete basic, work readiness, occupational skill attainment goals;
+Complete basic, work readiness, occupational skill attainment goals (multiple incentives can be offered);

-Complete TABE post-test (attainment of literacy/numeracy level gain for WIOA performance);
+Complete TABE post-test (upon attainment of literacy/numeracy level gain for WIOA performance);

-Complete Career Readiness Certificate post-test (attainment of Bronze level or higher);
+Complete Career Readiness Certificate post-test (upon attainment of Bronze level or higher);

 Create cover letter, resume, sample application, and follow-up letter (All 4 required);

-Obtain unsubsidized employment;
+Obtain unsubsidized employment (incentive can only be offered once);

-Retention of employment for 90 consecutive days; and/or
+Retention of employment for 90 consecutive days (incentive can only be offered once); and/or

-Attain a post-secondary credential (occupational certificate, diploma, or degree).
+Attain a post-secondary credential (upon attainment of occupational certificate, diploma, or degree).

 One Stop Center staff shall maintain required documentation in the participant’s case file detailing the distribution and management of awards.
 At a minimum, Center staff shall document the need for the incentive and justify issuance of the incentive in the participant’s Individual Employment Plan and in the Virginia Workforce Connection system (VaWC).
-Service providers will also maintain records verifying the participant received the incentive through an original signature on a receipt form and documentation showing the type of incentive awarded (i.e. copy of a check, copy of a gift card, etc.).
-It is the responsibility of each service provider to become aware of all applicable regulations and to monitor personnel and participant activities to ensure compliance in accordance with this policy and other cited references.
+Center staff will also maintain records verifying the participant received the incentive through an original signature on a receipt form and documentation showing the type of incentive awarded (i.e. copy of a check, copy of a gift card, etc.).
+It is the responsibility of each staff person to become aware of all applicable regulations and to monitor personnel and participant activities to ensure compliance in accordance with this policy and other cited references.

 COMPLIANCE MONITORING